forgeManNation/diary/README.md

 ## Technology specification
 Aplication is full stack and backend is made in firebase cloud ecosystem.
-Each user has its own firestore database collection accesible after his authentification.
-App uses redux and everytime the users data change, users data are uploaded to firebase firestore.
-App is styled with combination of .scss and bootstrap 5.
+Each user has its own firestore database collection and firbase storage folder accesible after his authentification.
+App uses redux and everytime the users data change, firestore and fiorestorage are updated as well.
+App frontend is made with React and typescript.
+Routing is handled via react router.